isomerpages/nhg-ohrpp/_training/Clinical Research Coordinator Society (CRCS) Forums.md

 the training and educational needs for clinical research coordinators involved in supporting the conduct of research studies.
 <br>
-<br>As part of these educational efforts, CRCS forums are held several times
+<br>As part of these educational efforts, CRCS forums are held once a year,
-a year, as a platform for information sharing, exchange of ideas and networking across the community.
-CRCS also collaborates with the Clinical Research Professional (CRP) community in Singapore in organizing these educational initiatives.</p>
+as a platform for information sharing, exchange of ideas and networking across the community.
+CRCS collaborates with partners in the research community and industry to organise these educational initiatives, including inviting experts to share their knowledge and insights.</p>
 <h4><strong>Past CRCS Forums</strong></h4>
 <p>Presentation materials (with speakers’ agreement) from past CRCS forums
 are available for download below:</p>